-The European Central Securities Depositories Association (ECSDA) was established in 1997 in Madrid as a forum of exchange of ideas and common initiatives.
-ESCDA has established six working groups; currently, three working groups are in operation and representatives of KDPW are actively involved in their work.
-The Association includes 39 representatives of European CSDs from 35 countries.
+The European Central Securities Depositories Association (ECSDA) was established in 1997 in Madrid as a forum for the exchange of knowledge and the representation of common interests of the European CSD industry.
+ECSDA has 39 members (as at January 2018), consisting of CSDs from 35 European countries.

 Activities within ECSDA are mostly carried out within working groups (WGs), which cover specific areas of CSD business.
 KDPW representatives are members of four WGs:

 - Settlement Working Group (WG3),